The directories say

 Jennifer acted as junior counsel (with Gilead Cooper QC and Andrew Child) on behalf of a professional trustee, in relation to a substantial application for Beddoe relief.
 The proceedings were heard in private in the Chancery Division by Lindsay J in May and June 2010.
 Instructed by Boodle Hatfield LLP.

 - Ballinger & Anor v.
-Mercer Ltd & Anor EWHC 372 (Ch) Jennifer is instructed with Fenner Moeran QC to act on behalf of the defendant companies who provided actuarial services to the pension scheme in a claim brought by the current trustees of the scheme.
+Mercer Ltd & Anor EWHC 372 (Ch) and EWCA Civ 996.
+Jennifer is instructed with Fenner Moeran QC to act on behalf of the defendant companies who provided actuarial services to the pension scheme in a claim brought by the current trustees of the scheme.

 Konica Minolta Business Solutions (UK) Ltd v Applegate EWHC 3741 (Ch) and EWHC 2536 (Ch).
 Jennifer acted on behalf of the trustees of the Konica Minolta pension scheme in proceedings commenced by the employer for rectification of the scheme rules.
 A trial of preliminary issues was heard in December 2012, which concerned the application of statutory preservation requirements.
 Summary judgment on the rectification claim was granted in August 2013.